rathore7879/android_inteview1/README.md

 Android Jet Pack:-
-Data Binding: Declaratively bind UI elements to in our layout to data sources of our app.
+Data Binding: Declaratively bind UI elements to in our layout to data sources of our app

 Lifecycles: Manages activity and fragment lifecycles of our app.

 LiveData: Notify views of any database changes.

 Navigation: Handle everything needed for in-app navigation.

 Paging: Gradually load information on demand from your data source.

 Room: Fluent SQLite database access.

 ViewModel: Manage UI-related data in a lifecycle-conscious way.

 WorkManager: Manage every background jobs in Android with the circumstances we choose.